PG-8/ansa-scraper/README.md

 - 22/7/2020 at 3:15 -> I contagi sono ancora in calo, Ma è allerta assembramenti
 - 22/7/2020 at 3:30 -> I contagi sono ancora in calo, Ma è allerta assembramenti
 - 22/7/2020 at 3:45 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 4:00 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 4:15 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 4:30 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 4:45 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 5:00 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 5:15 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 5:30 -> I contagi sono ancora in calo, Ma è allerta assembramenti
+- 22/7/2020 at 5:45 -> I contagi sono ancora in calo, Ma è allerta assembramenti